We practice what we preach

 A cryptographic hash function establishes a computationally irreversible mapping from variable-length inputs to fixed-length outputs, where finding preimages or collisions requires exponential effort despite polynomial-time forward computation.

 Here is a visual diagram to help explain the maths overload from earlier.
-We again use fishwithahat as the input with a common hashing algorithm SHA-256
+We again use fishwithahat as the input with a common hashing algorithm SHA-256.
+You would never use SHA-256 for password hashing, the only reason I use it for this example is because it’s the most widely known hashing algorithm.

 Note how the same input always produces the same output and a single change within input, results in drastic change of the output.